nhrones/minimum/readme.md

-# Minimum Deploy Static App
+# Minimum Static App Server

-This repo represents a bare minimum Static app server for Deno Deploy.
+This repo represents a bare minimum Static app server.

-It serves any index.html in the root, and all files it requires.
+It serves any index.html in the root, and all subsequent file requests.

+## Note: This does not contain any routing capability.

 Index.html -> styles.css -> app.js